DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 From the feedback, I went back and updated the IA bulleted list for the filters.
 Then I ran into the problem of how to categorize the main categories, which I brought up at the next intern meeting.

 ### Revised filter categories

+At the intern meeting, I received feedback and restructured the filter categories.

 * Search fields
   * Contact Name